spakai/composite_indexes/README.md

 select Rate from table where Calling number = 05 and Called Number = 06;

-to do this we need two indexes, one for Calling Number -> Rate , one for Called Number ->Rate , we get the results of these lookups and run a set union operation on them.
+to do this we need two indexes, one for Calling Number -> Rate , one for Called Number ->Rate , we get the results of these lookups and run a set intersection operation on them.

 #Code design